Oxford High School shooting: Pre-trial proceedings

-Jennifer and James Crumbley were arraigned on the morning of December 4, where they pleaded not guilty to the charges, and a bail of $500,000 each was set for them.
+Jennifer and James Crumbley were arraigned on December 4, where they pleaded not guilty to the charges, and a bail of $500,000 each was set for them.
 Federal prosecutors began investigating whether federal laws were violated when James Crumbley purchased a handgun for his son.
 The Crumbleys were held at Oakland County Jail, where their son was also being confined.
 As a result, all three were put in isolation, monitored under suicide watch, and not allowed to interact for an indefinite amount of time.

 During the Crumbleys' probable cause conference on December 14, a judge postponed their preliminary examination to February 8, 2022, while setting a bond hearing for January 7 of that year.
 During the bond hearing, the judge sided with the prosecutors and declined to lower the Crumbleys' bond, saying they were a flight risk and the charges were too serious to warrant a lowering.

+In early 2024, the judge in their cases ruled that Jennifer Crumbley and James Crumbley would be granted separate trials, the first of which was scheduled to begin January 23, 2024.
+The Crumbleys were held in jail over two years awaiting trial.

+Trial results

+Jennifer Crumbley's trial concluded on February 6, 2024, and James's on March 14.
+Juries found the Crumbleys guilty on all four counts of involuntary manslaughter.
+On April 9, 2024, they were given the maximum sentence of 15 years in prison, with the possibility of parole after 10 years.
+Jennifer was imprisoned in the Women's Huron Valley Correctional Facility and James in the Bellamy Creek Correctional Facility.

+Appeals

+On December 2, 2024, Jennifer Crumbley's new appellate attorneys filed a motion asking to dismiss her original conviction or order a new trial, on multiple grounds, especially that a confidential proffer agreement between prosecutors and several school officials was not revealed by prosecutors as part of Brady disclosure.
+Crumbley's attorney also alleged inconsistent culpability theories by charging her son Ethan as an adult while also claiming that she had a responsibility to control her minor child, had no duty to protect the victims of the shooting, the jury instructions were flawed, and that she had ineffective assistance of counsel.